- About Us

 Course Sequencing

-Beginning in Fall 2025, the usual course sequence--after students have satisfied the language requirement--is FREN 3031 followed by any 3000-level course at or above 3040, then any 4000-level course (most all courses at the 4000 level require at least one course above FREN 3040).
-Students may also choose to enroll in one or more "professional" or "fine-tuning" French courses numbered 3030 to 3039 (including, for example, 3030 - Phonetics; 3034 - Conversation; 3035 - Business French; 3036 - Translation) at any time after they have satisfied the language requirement, even before taking FREN 3031.
+Beginning in Fall 2026, the usual course sequence--after students have satisfied the language requirement--is FREN 3031 followed by any 3000-level course at or above 3140 (formerly 3040), then any 4000-level course (most all courses at the 4000 level require at least one course above FREN 3140).
+Students may also choose to enroll in one or more applied language French courses numbered 3030 to 3099 (including, for example, 3030 - Phonetics; 3034 - Conversation; 3035 - Business French; 3036 - Translation) at any time after they have satisfied the language requirement, even before taking FREN 3031.

 Students entering UVa with strong French skills, including heritage speakers and those with near-native or native fluency, may ask the course instructor and the DUP of French (dup-french@virginia.edu) for permission to waive pre-requisites for advanced courses if they feel they have attained the necessary level of competency elsewhere.